digitalutsc/islandora_solution_pack_livingresearchlab/README.md

 ## Configuration

-Select a viewer in Administration » Islandora » Living Research Lab Solution Pack (admin/islandora/solution_pack_config/livingresearchlab).
+Configure Mice ID Schema information in Administration » Islandora » Living Research Lab Solution Pack (admin/islandora/solution_pack_config/livingresearchlab).

 ## Troubleshooting/Issues
 This is a beta test.
 The module is not meant to be used in a production environment.